JanotLeLapin/Petals/README.md

 docker run --name redis -p6379:6379 -d redis:alpine
 ```

-You may also manually interact with Redis through Redis CLI, although I would not recommend doing so unless you exacly know what you're doing.
+You may also manually interact with Redis through Redis CLI, although I would not recommend doing so unless you know exactly what you're doing.

 ```sh
 docker exec -it redis redis-cli